-Interest on the notes paid within the United States or through certain U.S.-related financial intermediaries is subject to information reporting and may be subject to backup withholding (currently at a 28% rate) unless the holder (1) is a corporation or other exempt recipient or (2) provides a taxpayer identification number and satisfies certain certification requirements.
-Information reporting requirements and backup withholding may also apply to the cash proceeds of a sale of the notes.
+Dividends on Transocean ordinary shares and interest on the notes paid within the United States or through certain U.S.-related financial intermediaries are subject to information reporting and may be subject to backup withholding (currently at a 28% rate) unless the holder (1) is a corporation or other exempt recipient or (2) provides a taxpayer identification number and satisfies certain certification requirements.
+Information reporting requirements and backup withholding may also apply to the cash proceeds of a sale of the notes or Transocean ordinary shares.

-In addition to being subject to backup withholding, if a U.S. holder of the notes does not provide Transocean (or the paying agent) with the holder's correct taxpayer identification number or other required information, the holder may be subject to penalties imposed by the Internal Revenue Service.
+In addition to being subject to backup withholding, if a U.S. holder of the notes or Transocean ordinary shares does not provide Transocean (or the paying agent) with the holder's correct taxpayer identification number or other required information, the holder may be subject to penalties imposed by the Internal Revenue Service.
 Any amounts withheld under the backup withholding rules may be allowed as a refund or a credit against the holder's U.S. federal income tax liability, provided that the holder furnishes certain required information to the Internal Revenue Service.